Aesthetic Text Messages: Learn tMedical Text Marketing for Your New and Returning Patients

 Text Message Marketing is one of the most effective and surprisingly underutilized marketing channels today.
-With 97% of Americans owning a cellphone in 2021 (Pew Research Center), your medical practice is missing out on the largest marketing base if you are not implementing a text marketing campaign.
+With 97% of Americans owning a cellphone in 2021 (Pew Research Center), your medical practice is missing out on the largest marketing base if you are not implementing text marketing campaigns.

-After expressing interest, patients will first give permission to receive messages through a confirmation text sent to their phone.
-From there, your messages can serve a range of valuable purposes.
+After expressing interest, patients will first give permission to receive aesthetic text messages through a confirmation text sent to their phone.
+From there, your messages can serve a range of valuable purposes:

 - Confirmations of Appointments